Connecting with visitors

 - Use external signage well so people can find your museum easily.
 Consider signs on your building and on major routes to the space, although this may require contacting your local planning department.

-- Don't cram in things you don't have space for, including a museum shop.
-Prioritise your museum's purpose when designing the space.
+- Don’t cram facilities such as shops and cafes into your museum if you don’t have space for them.
+Prioritise your museum’s purpose when designing the space.

 - Consider working with other museums to send in “mystery visitors” for regular feedback on your service.